 Classroom attendance is a fundamental student obligation and a requirement for successful course completion.
-Students are ultimately responsible for everything said or distributed in class or in Blackboard.

-(a) Class begins and ends punctually according to the clock in the classroom.
+Students are ultimately responsible for everything said or distributed in class or in Blackboard. (a) Class begins and ends punctually according to the clock in the classroom.

 (b) Roll will be recorded by sign in sheet.
 The sign in sheet will be available until the scheduled class starting time.
+Your signature on the roll sheet is the official record of your attendance.
+If you fail to sign the roll sheet, you will be counted absent.

-Being late for class is unacceptable for any reason.
+(c) Being late for class is unacceptable for any reason.
 Tardiness is rude, disrespectful, and disruptive to the classroom setting.
-If you arrive AFTER the prescribed time for class to begin, you will be counted absent.
-If you cannot arrive on time for a particular class, you may sit in on another class (see the top of the first page for times).

-(c) There are no excused or unexcused absences.
+If you arrive AFTER the prescribed time for class to begin, you will be counted absent.(d) There are no excused or unexcused absences.

-(d) You should plan to be in class for the entire period.
+(e) You should plan to be in class for the entire period.
 Anyone who cannot comply with this time frame needs to seek an alternative class since deviations from this policy will not be tolerated.
 A student who leaves class even momentarily will be marked absent for that class period even if he/she was present for the majority of the time at the instructor's discretion.

-(e) Students will be allowed to miss four (4) class meetings.
+(f) Students will be allowed to miss four (4) class meetings.
 If a student misses a fifth class he/she may be administratively dropped with an X or an F, at the instructor's discretion.
 Additional absences will not be allowed because of severe illness or bereavement.